Search continues for missing Havasu resident

 Joseph Saldana, 56, was reported missing July 1.
 He was last seen June 29 at a gas station at the intersection of Acoma and Mesquite Boulevards.
 Saldana’s mobile phone has been inactive, and his family have been unable to contact him.

 He was last seen driving a 1999 Ford F-150 pickup truck with Arizona license plate CNA0245.
-Saldana is described as five feet, six inches tall, 180 pounds, with black hair and brown eyes.
+Saldana is described as five feet, six inches tall, 180 pounds, with black hair and brown eyes, according to a Lake Havasu City press release.
 Saldana suffered a severe head injury during a May 3 traffic accident.

 Lake Havasu City Police Detectives are continuing to investigate Saldana’s disappearance, and are interviewing friends and family while checking leads in the case as they come in.